Mindif (album)

 Mindif is an album by Abdullah Ibrahim.
-It was performed and recorded for the soundtrack of the film Chocolat.
+It was performed and recorded for the soundtrack of the 1988 French drama film Chocolat.

 Reception

 The AllMusic reviewer concluded that "the overall results, while pleasant, are not as essential as Ibrahim's best work".
 The Penguin Guide to Jazz wrote that "Powell and Handy are both exciting players and Higgins's drumming is so imaginative as often to become the focus of a piece".